YonatanAhituv/discord-role-bot/readme.md

 ### How do I use it?
-It's uses the latest version of discord.py, and works like any other python script, so feel free to run it on Heroku, or on your own home server.
+It's uses the latest version of discord.py, and works like any other python script, so feel free to run it on any cloud platform, or on your own home server.
 #### What about the JSON?
 There are instructions on how to use the JSON in the example.json file that is in the repository, so feel free to modify the example data,